lablup/backend.ai-krunner-static-gnu/README.md

 Note that `src/ai/backend/krunner/{distro_}/krunner-version.{distro}.txt` files are overwritten by the build script from the label.

+WARNING: We should choose [`x86_64_v2` binaries from the indygreg repository](https://gregoryszorc.com/docs/python-build-standalone/main/running.html) when updating the Python runtime version for CPU compatibility with some of our test setups and customer sites.

 ## Making a minimal glibc-based image compatibile with this krunner package

 [Use CentOS 7 or later and install this list of packages.](https://github.com/lablup/backend.ai-krunner-static-gnu/blob/master/compat-test.Dockerfile)